cylentro/LaunchBox/frontend/docs/courses/vibe-coding-building-apps-with-ai-conversation/code-2-the-workflow-from-idea-to-application.md

 Different phases of the workflow benefit from different AI partners.
 Using the right tool for the right task will make your process much smoother.

 * **When you have an idea but don't know where to start,** use a conversational AI like **Gemini** or **ChatGPT**.
-They are masters of open-ended brainstorming and can help you flesh out your concept and define your MVP features.3
+They are masters of open-ended brainstorming and can help you flesh out your concept and define your MVP features.
 * **When you have a piece of code and need to understand or fix it,** use an AI-native environment like **Cursor** or the chat feature in **GitHub Copilot**.
 Because these tools can be aware of your project's context, they are excellent for debugging.
 Research suggests ChatGPT is particularly effective at logical validation and catching edge-case errors.
 * **When you are building step-by-step and need code suggestions as you go,** an in-editor assistant like **GitHub Copilot** or **Gemini Code Assist** is invaluable.
 They provide real-time suggestions that feel like a natural extension of your thoughts.